spinza/esp_mqtt/README.md

 ESP_API_TOKEN = "ABCDEF-ABCDEF-ABCDEF-ABCDEF"
 ESP_AREA_ID = "capetown-7-gardens"
 ```
-3. Look at `config_defaults.py` for further settings that can be overwritten in `config.py`.
+5. Look at `config_defaults.py` for further settings that can be overwritten in `config.py`.
+6. Create an enviroment with `python3 -m venv venv` (run it from the code folder.)
+7. Activate the environment with `source venv/bin/activate`
+8. Install the requirements with `pip -f requirements.txt`
+9. Run it with `python main.py`
+10. You could also create a systemd service using the example script editing paths and users as appropriate.
-4. The service should publish details of upcoming (or current) loadshedding to MQTT using the [Homie convention](https://homieiot.github.io/).
+11. The service should publish details of upcoming (or current) loadshedding to MQTT using the [Homie convention](https://homieiot.github.io/).
-5. Use the above in your home automation (for example using the [MQTT binding in Openhab](https://www.openhab.org/addons/bindings/mqtt/)).
+12. Use the above in your home automation (for example using the [MQTT binding in Openhab](https://www.openhab.org/addons/bindings/mqtt/)).
 Openhab should automatically pick up variou Things as it recognises the Homie convention.

 # What is published?